Proof coinage: United States proof coins

 Since 1992 the mint has struck proof sets in both silver and base metal.
 Also, "Silver Premier" sets, featuring deluxe packaging, were offered from 1992 to 1998.
 U.S. commemorative and bullion platinum, palladium, gold, and silver coins are also often issued in both uncirculated and proof types, sometimes with different mint marks.
+From 1992 to 2018, the silver coins in silver proof sets contained "coin silver", 90% silver and 10% copper, the same silver content as coins minted through 1964.
+Beginning in 2019, silver coins in silver proof sets were issued in "fine silver", 99.9% silver, the same silver content as silver bullion coins.

 Starting in 1947 the U.S. mint began producing "mint sets", and because of the terms used there is some confusion over the difference between these and proof sets.
 These are uncirculated coins that have been specially packaged, and are generally neither as expensive nor as valuable as proofs.
 There are some exceptions, however.
 Those produced from 1947 to 1958 (none were made in 1950) were double sets packaged in cardboard holders and have good collector demand.
 Because mint sets contain specimens from each mint the precious metal value of the coins in a mint set could exceed the value of a proof set for common dates.
 Another exception is the 1996 mint set, which, in addition to specimens from the Philadelphia and Denver mints, contained a Roosevelt dime from the West Point mint (commemorating the 50th anniversary of the Roosevelt dime) and which was available only in this mint set.
 From 1965 to 1967 the mint did not sell proof or uncirculated coins, but only a hybrid product, "special mint sets", none of which are particularly valuable.
 From 2005 through 2010 the U.S. Mint used a special "satin finish" on the coins in its uncirculated sets, but in 2011 changed to a "brilliant finish" so that contact marks incurred during the normal production process would be less noticeable.

 The Philadelphia and Denver mints also sold annual "souvenir sets" from their gift shops since 1973 (1972 for Denver).
 These are not mint sets and generally not of high collectable value, although the 1982 and 1983 sets are in demand, since no "official" mint sets were issued during those years.
 Sales of the souvenir sets ended in 1998 with the launch of the 50 State quarters.
 Finally, individual dealers have made unofficial "year sets", privately packaging all denominations of a certain date.
 The latter have no value beyond their individual coins.
 Members of the public should be careful to understand what products they are being offered, and that, until supplies are exhausted, current and previous mint and proof sets are available directly from the mint.